thinkphp/Request.LatestGitHub/README.md

 Request.LatestGitHub
 ====================

-Request.LatestGithub is a Plugin MooTools which allows you to display latest public repos or all the projects from any user GitHub as a widget expanding the class Request and using PHP, YQL and JSONP-X.
+Request.LatestGithub is a Plugin MooTools which allows you to display latest public repos or all the projects from any user GitHub as a widget by expanding the class Request.JSONP from MooTools More.

 ![Screenshot](http://farm5.static.flickr.com/4151/5103040626_4bc61b102f.jpg)